txwizard/WizardWrx_NET_API/Core/README.md

 # WizardWrx Core ReadMe

+## Version 7.20

+For the benefit of NuGet package subscribers, following is a summary of the changes in this library, which are confined to the `FileInfoExtensionMethods` class.

+* `ShowFileDetails`: Previous testing overlooked the case when the specified file does not exist.
+This is an issue because I overlooked the fact that the `Length` property on the `FileInfo` object throws a `FileNotFoundException` Exception when the associated file does not exist, although other properties return values of some kind, regardless of whether the file is present or absent.
+Size zero is a legitimate, and fairly commonplace, length (size) of a file, this method reports -1, which is not.
+This is consistent with the behavior of the time stamp properties, which report 1600/01/01 00:00:00 when the file is absent.

+* Everything else in the library is unchanged, since no other issues have surfaced in daily development use.

 ## Version 7.19

 For the benefit of NuGet package subscribers, following is a summary of the